JordanMajd/Electronic_Life/README.md

 ## About

  I started this project as a way to teach students Object Oriented Programming in Javascript.
 This project is an adaptation of [Eloquent Javascript](http://eloquentjavascript.net/)'s project from [Chapter 7](http://eloquentjavascript.net/07_elife.html).
 Initially, it was started to just expose the internals of the program so that they could be modified, extended and inherited.
 Later, it was modified to run in `node` instead of a web browser so that students could save their work and use a more familiar programming environment.
-Since then I've taken the liberty of making several other architectural changes and as the project evolves I imagine it will diverge further and further from Eloquent Javascript.
+Since then, I've taken the liberty of making several other architectural changes and as the project evolves I imagine it will diverge further and further from Eloquent Javascript.

 ## License